 Jimmy misses his punk days, but he is living a new life now.
 All he has left are his memories of his old life.

 This reminiscing is at the core of what makes American Idiot such a significant album over fifteen years after its release.
-The character of St. Jimmy grips listeners from the start, and he is an easy character to identify with.
-From young listeners who are gripped by the excitement of the punk lifestyle, slightly older listeners finding and losing whatsername’s, or listeners who have returned for a homecoming of their own, St. Jimmy leads the way for their journey.
+The character of St. Jimmy grips listeners from the start, and he is easy to identify with.
+From young listeners who are giddy with the excitement of the punk lifestyle, slightly older listeners finding and losing whatsername’s, or listeners who have returned for a homecoming of their own, St. Jimmy leads the way for their journey.

-The storytelling within the album allows each song to be more than just the sum of its parts, it is a small piece of a bigger picture, one of many threads woven together to create the tapestry of musical storytelling.
+The storytelling within the album allows each song to be more than just the sum of its parts.
+They are each a small piece of a bigger picture, one of many threads woven together to create the tapestry of musical storytelling.
 The story of American Idiot is so compelling it was turned into a broadway musical, taking Jimmy’s story to the stage.

 The storytelling through the songs in American Idiot is as captivating to many today as it was when it came out in 2004.
 No matter how many years have passed, people can understand the Jesus of Suburbia.
 They are still one of his loyal disciples and they are still waiting.